 fake news in so far as each media outlet skews the facts to satisfy itself and its consumers.
 One could even say that embedded within the frame of a news show is a kind of

 anti-communication, featuring discourse that abandons logic and sequence of events.
-Interestingly, we find this rejection of rational presentation in other types of media, like in modern art with the Avant-Garde movement, in cinema with the No Wave scene, in theater with vaudeville shows, and in music with genres like Noise and Industrial.
+Interestingly, we find this rejection of rational presentation in other types of media, like in modern art with Avant-Garde, in cinema with the No Wave scene, in theater with vaudeville shows, and in music with genres like Noise and Industrial.

 These are all categories of media that utilize the abstract, irrational and even the absurd for satire and experimentation.
 However, in the case of news media, when continuity and logic have been abandoned, what remains is but a symbol-image complex of information that inspires more confusion than clarity.
 But at least this provides steady employment for an assortment of state-sponsored pundits and "experts" to explain things to their audience at the level of a 5th grader.